atoonk/inspector/python-server/README.md

 using the `HOST` and `PORT` environment variables.
 Once running, open `http://localhost:6277/` in your browser to access the inspector UI.

+By default the server requires an authentication token.
+A random token is printed at startup and must be included as a `Bearer` token in the `Authorization` header for all API requests.
+You can provide your own token via `MCP_PROXY_TOKEN` or disable authentication entirely with `DANGEROUSLY_OMIT_AUTH=true`.

 ## Endpoints

 - `/` – Serves the inspector client files.